IntelligentRoboticsLab/Nao_ps5_control/README.md

 # NAO PS4 Control
-Control the Nao robot with a ps4 controller.
+Control the Nao robot with a ps5 (or ps4) controller.

 ## Requirements
 - python 2